 If you are working in an NHS high-risk unit, or where patients require the use of aerosol generating procedures, you should be wearing a filtering face piece (class 3) (FFP3) respirator.
 Full face shields should be considered for higher-risk settings or procedures.

-We have raised concerns around PPE provision with NHS leaders and government ministers, who are working on addressing local shortages as quickly as possible.
+We have raised concerns around PPE provision with NHS leaders and government ministers, who are working to address local shortages as quickly as possible.
 This includes a helpline for employers to raise supply issues.

 Pregnant healthcare workers

-The government issued “strong advice” on 16 March that pregnant women should work from home if possible.
+The government has issued “strong advice” that pregnant women should work from home if possible.
 In addition, the government advised pregnant women to be particularly stringent about ‘social distancing’.